Miquelator96/ProceduralPirates/README.md

   - Complex randomized events (plots, factions, assassinations, nemesis)
   - Improved and more varied orders (hide, search, swim underwater)
   - Combat actions affecting relationships (save unit from enemy, complete orders, overperform in combat)

+*NOTE: In this repository you can find the C++ classes used for this project, take into account that these classes are then used in Unreal to create blueprint classes, leaving some of the programming functionality in those blueprints.*